 Sampling: Moth populations can be sampled with black-light and pheromone traps.
 Pheromone traps are more efficient and sensitive to regional changes.
 Pheromone traps will only trap male moths and should be suspended at canopy height in the crop.
 Catches are not necessarily good indicators of density, but indicate the presence of moths in an area.
 Pheromone trap catches of 10 to 20 per night (70 to 100 per week) signal the need to begin insecticide applications to protect fruit.
 Once moths are detected, it is advisable to search for eggs and larvae.
 A search of 20 plants in five locations or ten plants in ten locations is generally considered to be adequate to assess the proportion of plants infested.
 Sampling to determine larval density often requires large sample sizes, especially when larval densities are low or larvae are young, so it is not often used.

-Biological Control: Numerous species of parasitoids affect fall armyworm.
+Biological Control: Numerous species of parasitoids affect FAW.
 The most frequent wasp parasitoids reared from larvae in the United States are Cotesia marginiventris (Cresson) and Chelonus texanus (Cresson) (both Hymenoptera: Braconidae) species that are also associated with other noctuid species.
 Among fly parasitoids, usually the most common species is Archytas marmoratus (Townsend) (Diptera: Tachinidae).
 However, the dominant parasitoid often varies from place to place and from year to year.

 Luginbill P. 1928.
 The Fall Armyworm.
 USDA Technical Bulletin 34.
 91 pp.